 Being able to feel emotions is part of what makes us human.
 Many people struggle to understand their emotions and the things that cause us to feel so deeply.
 Emotionally, we often experience a huge range of different things in response to any situation.
-If you're depressed, it's a common misconception that all you feel is sad when, in fact, it's likely you feel many things like lonely, invisible, unimportant, hopeless, and more.
-The reason many of us struggle to identify our emotions properly is that they're often gone as fast as they've appeared.
-We're constantly experiencing new things which means those emotions are rarely static which complicates being able to identify what's going on with your emotions.
+If you are depressed, it is a common misconception that all you feel is sad when, in fact, it is likely you feel many things like lonely, invisible, unimportant, hopeless, and more.
+The reason many of us struggle to identify our emotions properly is that they are often gone as fast as they appear.
+We are constantly experiencing new things which means our emotions are rarely static, which complicates being able to identify what is going on with our emotions.

 What Are Emotions?

 Emotions come from the Latin term emovere meaning moving.
-The term is a shortening of energy and motion, an expression of how life is constantly in flowing motion.
-Emotions are something we constantly feel and they can happen when actions or feelings stir a certain response within us.
+The term is a combination of energy and motion, an expression of how life is constantly in flowing motion.
+Emotions are something we constantly feel and can happen when actions or feelings stir a certain response within us.
 We may feel emotions from a situation, an experience, or from memories.
-They assist us to understand things we're going through and to express the way those things make us feel whether they are good or bad.
+They assist us to understand the things we are experiencing and to express the way those things make us feel whether they are good or bad.

-Sometimes, in the case of trauma, emotions can get stuck or blocked off, so that when we experience them again, we can't process or react properly to them.
+Sometimes, in the case of trauma, emotions can get stuck or blocked off, so that when we experience them again, we cannot process or react properly to them.
 Positive emotions are meant to reinforce an experience as enjoyable so that we seek it out again.
 They activate the reward systems within the brain which makes us feel safe.
 Negative emotions, on the other hand, warn us of potentially dangerous situations and raise the survival instincts within us so that we become much more aware.
-In a way, our emotions have evolved to help us survive within a much more subtle society than that of our distant ancestors, but the reactions are very much the same.
+In a way, our emotions have evolved to help us survive in a more cerebral society than that of our distant ancestors, but the reactions are very much the same.

 According to HUMAINE, there are 48 recognized emotions proposed in the emotional annotation and representation language.
 Internationally, there are 128 recognized emotions, including many that have no name in English.
 Most psychologists agree with this, with the option to classify them further.
-The primary, secondary, and tertiary approach was originally described in 1987 in the Journal of Personality and Social Psychology as a tree shape starting with the self and then primary secondary, and tertiary emotions extending branch like from the trunk of personality.
+The primary, secondary, and tertiary approach was originally described in 1987 in the Journal of Personality and Social Psychology as a tree shape starting with the self and with primary, secondary, and tertiary emotions extending like branches from the trunk of the personality.

 In 2012 a research piece based on Plutchik's petals determined that perhaps psychologists were too broad in their definition of emotions.
 Analysis of 42 facial muscles used to create emotional responses was only able to create four basic emotions; every other was either too similar or a sub emotion of one of those four.
 For example, the facial reaction to surprise and that of fear were similar; though this could also be because the wide-eyed look is a survival instinct to increase visual attention, essential in most situations that elicit fear or surprise.